ghcjs/ghcjs/README.markdown

  * compile modern Haskell libraries to Javascript files and use them in Ajax applications or
- * develop entire Ajax application in Haskell language
+ * develop entire Ajax application in Haskell

 Previous version of project is located at [vir.mskhug.ru](http://vir.mskhug.ru/).